blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Risky_Lives-RiskyMod/README.md

 I highly recommed installing https://thunderstore.io/package/Moffein/EliteReworks/ to go with this.

+Also check https://thunderstore.io/package/Risky_Lives/RiskyStarterPack/ out if you want a stable multiplayer-ready modpack to go with this!

 Check the Wiki tab for a quick overview of the main changes of the mod!
 Full change list can be found at https://docs.google.com/document/d/1Igxdur0M33fdkcDLYgDEbLE0M4-89gSTorxgdn-oyKs/